What to see in India’s Spiti Valley – Wild Voyager Blog

 The quaint Nako village

-One of the mesmerizing spots to visit in the village is the Nako Lake, a pleasant reservoir covered by greenery.
-Moreover, several temples in the village are well-known for their history.
-The best way to enjoy your trip in Nako is to opt for a homestay.
+One of the mesmerising spots to visit in the village is Nako Lake, a pleasant reservoir covered by greenery.
+Furthermore, their history has made several temples in the village widely renowned.
+The best way to enjoy your trip to Nako is to opt for a homestay.

 How to reach the Spiti Valley

-Spiti Valley is a remote destination and so, not easily accessible.
+Spiti Valley is a remote destination that is not easily accessible.
 The best way to reach the valley is by road.
-You can drive from Shimla, Kalka, Manali, Chandigarh or Kullu to reach the valley.
+You can drive from Shimla, Kalka, Manali, Chandigarh, or Kullu to reach the valley.

-The gorgeous Spiti Valley boasts nothing but captivating views, unique culture, and adventurous ventures.
+The gorgeous Spiti Valley boasts nothing but captivating views, a unique culture, and adventurous ventures.
 For an ideal vacation in the Himalayas, the Spiti Valley is an attractive place to visit.
-Mark all the places mentioned above to not miss out on these spots while traveling through the scenic valley.
+Mark all the places mentioned above to not miss out on these spots while travelling through the scenic valley.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.